 Atenolol is also a commonly prescribed beta blocker, although unlike propranolol, it's primary use is to treat heart related conditions such as high blood pressure, angina and arrythmia.

-It is safe to take propranolol alongside paracetamol.
-However, you are advised against taking propranolol at the same time as any medicines that belong to a class of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
+It is advised against taking propranolol at the same time as any medicines that belong to a class of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
 These medicines include over the counter painkillers like ibuprofen and naproxen.
-NSAIDs such as these may counteract the effect that propranolol has at lowering blood pressure, particularly if you take them regularly while using propranolol long-term.
+NSAIDs (non-steroidal anti-inflammatory medicines) such as these may counteract the effect that propranolol has at lowering blood pressure, particularly if you take them regularly while using propranolol long-term.

 What happens if you stop taking propranolol suddenly?

 You should always talk to your doctor if you wish to discontinue your course of medication.
 If you stop taking this medicine suddenly, your health problem may become worse.
 Stopping your course of treatment suddenly after taking propranolol for a long time may cause your body to react badly.